casimcdaniels/made-in-america/src/content/jobs/digital/content-moderator-remote-low-pay.md

   - Acceptance that this work will damage your mental health
 filters: {"gender":"any","race":"any","minAge":18,"maxAge":50,"education":"highschool","experience":"none","union":false,"maritalStatus":"any"}
 ---
-**Content Moderator - Remote Position**
+Content Moderator - Remote Position.
 Join our team and help make the internet safer!
 We're looking for detail-oriented individuals to review and label content for AI training systems.

-**What You'll Do:**
-- Review and categorize online content (images, videos, text)
-- Label content according to our classification system
-- Work from home with flexible scheduling
-- Help train AI systems to identify harmful content
+What You'll Do: Review and categorize online content (images, videos, text).
+Label content according to our classification system.
+Work from home with flexible scheduling.
+Help train AI systems to identify harmful content.

-**Requirements:**
-- Must be 18 or older
-- High school diploma
-- Ability to work with sensitive content
-- Must pass psychological screening
-- Reliable internet connection
-- Must sign NDA and liability waiver

-**Compensation:** $15-18 per hour
+Requirements: Must be 18 or older.
+High school diploma.
+Ability to work with sensitive content.
+Must pass psychological screening.
+Reliable internet connection.
+Must sign NDA and liability waiver.

-**Schedule:** 8-hour shifts, reviewing 500+ pieces of content daily.
+Compensation: $15-18 per hour.
+Schedule: 8-hour shifts, reviewing 500+ pieces of content daily.
 15-minute breaks every 2 hours.

-**Benefits:**
-- Work from home - no commute!
+Benefits: Work from home - no commute!
+Wellness resources available.
+Flexible scheduling.
-- Wellness resources available
-- Flexible scheduling

-*Note: This position involves exposure to disturbing content.
+Note: This position involves exposure to disturbing content.
 Wellness resources and support are provided.
 Benefits available after 6 months of employment.
-High turnover is expected due to the nature of the work.*
+High turnover is expected due to the nature of the work.